SchornacklabSLCU/amfinder/README.md

 ### Using the software

 **`amf` is used either to predict fungal colonisation and intraradical hyphal structures within plant root images (prediction mode), or to train AMFinder neural networks (training mode).
 As of July 2022, `amf` is also able to perform automatic conversion of computer predictions to annotations.
-Please note this is still an experimental feature.**
+Please note this is an experimental feature.**

 #### Prediction mode<a name="amfpred"></a>